Josia2/ST227table/README.md

-This is a table with all symbols from ST227 module (forked from [DenysMelnyk6/ST227table](https://github.com/DenysMelnyk6/ST227table)), reformatted in LaTeX with a different layout.
+This is a table with all symbols from ST227 module (forked from [DenysMelnyk6/ST227table](https://github.com/DenysMelnyk6/ST227table)), reformatted in LaTeX with a different layout for hopefully more ease in customization and interpretation.

 Note some rows are removed and the equations column is not yet completed.